Retrieving the riches of classical Protestantism to renew

 and build up the contemporary church.

-The Davenant Institute invites you to the Spring rendition of our now bi-annual Carolinas Regional Convivium Irenicum.
+The Davenant Institute invites you to our Fall rendition of twice-yearly Carolinas Regional Convivium Irenicum.
+Oct 25-26 2024 in Raleigh, NC.
 Learn More

 Check out our calendar for additional events.